Greco-Roman | Abydos Ware | Terracotta Jug | Circa 1st–3rd Century CE

 Cultural Significance

 Terracotta vessels like this were integral to daily life in ancient Mediterranean societies, blending form and function with symbolic meaning.
-Abydos ware embodies the cultural fusion of Egyptian and Greco-Roman traditions, often used in domestic settings as well as ceremonial or burial contexts.
-This jug thus represents not only an everyday tool but also a link to the religious and cultural fabric of its time.
+Abydos ware reflects the cultural fusion of Egyptian and Greco-Roman traditions, appearing in domestic contexts as well as ceremonial and funerary environments.
+This jug represents not only a utilitarian object but also a connection to the cultural and religious practices of the ancient world.

 Condition

-The vessel is remarkably intact, with only minor rim chips and surface abrasions consistent with its age.
-The patina and traces of pigment confirm its authenticity and historical value.
+The vessel remains remarkably intact, showing only minor rim chips and surface abrasions consistent with its age.
+The patina and surviving traces of pigment contribute to its authenticity and historical character.

 Width: 6 in